This list was previously published. It has been updated to include Blue Beetle.

 We had multiple sets of Batman films, a Superman arc that, because of corporate maneuverings, totally fell apart at the end, and two Swamp Thing movies.
 Alan Moore had his own wing, and of course don’t forget about the animated films, Keanu Reeves, Jonah Hex and Shaq.
 Also: Ryan Reynolds has some thoughts about his role in all of this.

 For a long time, the DC Comics movies had no unifying thread, no Kevin Feige overseeing everything.
-This makes them vary dramatically in quality, but it also eliminates any sameness: The bad movies are truly bad, but the ceiling is raised as high as a Christopher Nolan, Richard Donner or Patty Jenkins can take it.
+This makes them vary dramatically in quality, but it eliminates any sameness: The bad movies are truly bad, but the ceiling is raised as high as a Christopher Nolan, Richard Donner, or Patty Jenkins can take it.
 It’s quite a journey, and it remains to be seen what new DC heads James Gunn and Peter Safran will bring to the table — after all these years, the company still seems to be trying to carve out a direction.

 Superman IV: The Quest for Peace (1987)